Fish oil: Cardiovascular

 There is uncertainty about the role of fish oil in cardiovascular disease, with reviews reaching different conclusions about its potential impact.
-Multiple evaluations suggest fish oil has little or no reduction on cardiovascular mortality, although there may be a small reduction in the incidence of actual cardiac events and strokes with its use.
+Multiple evaluations suggest fish oil has little or no reduction in cardiovascular mortality, although there may be a small reduction in the incidence of actual cardiac events and strokes with its use.
 In 2007, the American Heart Association recommended the consumption of 1 gram of fish oil daily, preferably by eating fish, for patients with coronary artery disease, but cautioned pregnant and nursing women to avoid eating fish with high potential for mercury contaminants including mackerel, shark, and swordfish.
 (Optimal dosage was related to body weight.)

 The US National Institutes of Health lists three conditions for which fish oil and other omega−3 sources are most highly recommended: hypertriglyceridemia (high triglyceride level), preventing secondary cardiovascular disease, and hypertension (high blood pressure).
 It then lists 27 other conditions for which there is less evidence.
 It also lists possible safety concerns: "Intake of 3 grams per day or greater of omega-3 fatty acids may increase the risk of bleeding, although there is little evidence of significant bleeding risk at lower doses.
 Very large intakes of fish oil or omega-3 fatty acids may increase the risk of hemorrhagic (bleeding) stroke."

 There were studies to determine if fish oil had an effect on certain abnormal heart rhythms, although a 2012 meta-analysis found no significant effect.

 A 2008 meta-study found fish oil supplementation did not demonstrate any preventative benefit to cardiac patients with ventricular arrhythmias.
 A 2012 meta-analysis covering 20 studies and 68,680 patients, found that omega−3 fatty acid supplementation did not reduce the chance of death, cardiac death, heart attack, or stroke.
 A 2018 meta-analysis of 77,000 participants found a 3% reduction in the relative risk for those who supplemented fish oil; however, this effect was deemed insignificant.